PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 Thankfully, asteroids don't hit us every week.
 PgBouncer issues, on the other hand, are a weekly annoyance – PgBouncer is a connection pooler for Postgres.

-[^1]: PgBouncer is a connection pooler for Postgres.

 So, when thinking about reliability, we want to prioritize defending against things that happen frequently, or have a high chance of occurring over time.
 This includes things like Redis, Postgres, or PgBouncer going down.
 Then, if we have the resources and nothing better to prioritize, we can focus on defending against asteroids.

 ### Client-side handling: Partial flag evaluation

-Since flags are evaluated multiple times in a session, sending a partial response when we can't access the database is much more preferable to retrying and not sending a response at all.
+Since flags are evaluated multiple times in a session, sending a partial response when we can't access the database is preferable to retrying and not sending a response at all.
 Further, if a client is waiting for flag evaluation before loading their content, we do not want to slow this down.
 We want to return results as soon as possible.

 So, we enable partial updates on our client side SDKs.
 Whenever there's an error computing all flags, we do a partial update: keep the old values for flags we failed to compute, and use the new value for flags we didn't fail to compute.